ke4nez/Restaurant-Management-System/README.md

-# -Restaurant-Management-System
+# Restaurant Management System

- Restaurant Management System on Spring boot
+A comprehensive Restaurant Management System built on Spring Boot.

+The full project description will appear here once the project is completed and re-uploaded from GitLab.